awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.MySQL.BinaryFormat.md

 For more information, see [Enabling automated backups](USER_WorkingWithAutomatedBackups.md#USER_WorkingWithAutomatedBackups.Enabling)\.

-MySQL on Amazon RDS supports the *row\-based*, *statement\-based*, and *mixed* binary logging formats for MySQL version 5\.6 and later\.
+MySQL on Amazon RDS supports the *row\-based*, *statement\-based*, and *mixed* binary logging formats\.
 The default binary logging format is mixed\.
 For details on the different MySQL binary log formats, see [Binary logging formats](https://dev.mysql.com/doc/refman/8.0/en/binary-log-formats.html) in the MySQL documentation\.

 If you plan to use replication, the binary logging format is important because it determines the record of data changes that is recorded in the source and sent to the replication targets\.
 For information about the advantages and disadvantages of different binary logging formats for replication, see [Advantages and disadvantages of statement\-based and row\-based replication](https://dev.mysql.com/doc/refman/8.0/en/replication-sbr-rbr.html) in the MySQL documentation\.